 Challenges faced by Vedda people

 In the last 25 centuries, this community had to face many challenges to protect the community identity.
 With the invasion of Sinhalese in the country, the community had been forced to embrace the new culture, living style, language and other habits.
 The arrival of Sinhalese (largest ethnic group) occurred in 5th century B.C and they were forced constantly to choose either the other culture or retreat even further to the forest.

-Shy and retiring nature of the Veddas community has been the main reason to insulate this community from the mainstream society.
-However, since the arrival of other community groups (Sinhalese, Tamils, and Muslims)on the island, thousands of Veddas community (forest dwelling community) is absorbed into other societies.
+Shy and retiring nature of the Veddas community has been the main reason to insulate this community from mainstream society.
+However, since the arrival of other community groups (Sinhalese, Tamils, and Muslims)on the island, thousands of Veddas community (forest-dwelling community) is absorbed into other societies.
 Remaining people of the Veddas community has to be able to retain the identity of their culture and traditional lifestyle against the pressure from the other dominant ethnic groups.

-Archaeologists believe that the origin of Vedda community goes back to the era of Balangoda man and this community is a mixture of Balangoda man and the Arians.
+Archaeologists believe that the origin of the Vedda community goes back to the era of Balangoda man and this community is a mixture of Balangoda man and the Arians.
 Vedda community shows some similarities and dissimilarities to Balangoda man.